aranaescobedo/agw/README.md

 ## File Descriptions

-- **[agwFirewallLogsQuery.kql]**: The query retrieves Azure Application Gateway firewall logs where a specific action was blocked, filtered by hostname, gateway name, and request URL.

-- **[agwRequestLogsQuery.kql]**:  The query filters Application Gateway logs based on the HTTP status code, original host, and request URL, among other parameters, to pinpoint issues.
+- **[agw-request-logs.kql]**:  The query filters Application Gateway logs based on the HTTP status code, original host, and request URL, among other parameters, to pinpoint issues.

+- **[blocked-agw-firewall-logs.kql]**: The query retrieves Azure Application Gateway firewall logs where a specific action was blocked, filtered by hostname, gateway name, and request URL.

+- **[matched-agw-firewall-logs.kql]**: This query identify which managed rules are blocking incoming requests to the application gateway.

 - **[troubleshoot.md]**: The readme file provides troubleshooting information and solutions for various issues related to Azure Application Gateway.